 Being the silly woman I am, I was expecting something knee-high.
 Not so much.
 The Husband believes quite firmly that anything involving gigantic machines is officially labeled fun, so I was in for some serious stone-moving.
-Here he’s directing the excavator to set the first stone … which weighs 5300 lbs.
+Here he’s directing the excavator to set the stones … the heaviest weighs 5300 lbs.
 After they dropped the first stone and the earth shook, I spent the rest of the day pacing up and down and wringing my hands.

 But finally our mini-Stonehenge was finished, and we were prepared for the Summer Solstice!
 Now, as you know, Druids & some ::cough:: very unique people gather at Stonehenge in England to see the sun rise on the longest day of the year (around June 21st).
 So, The Husband readied the fire pit, gathered herbs, and prepared for our own sunrise solstice celebration.

 We stumbled out of bed at 4:45am for the 5:07 sunrise.
 We lit the fire in the middle of the stone circle, grabbed the deck chairs and the dogs, and went out into the pre-dawn air.
 The moon was still up and to the east, a cloud bank hovered on the horizon.
 The Husband got the fire going — it’s like with the rocks, bigger is better.
 (See the video.)